Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/tutorial/3_rag-dialogue-routing-chatbot.md

 }
 ```

-Here we have a new ability `init_router` that initializes the `Router` node and creates and edge to two new nodes `RagChat` and `QAChat`.
+Here we have a new ability `init_router` that initializes the `Router` node if the `Router` node doesn't exists and creates and edge to two new nodes `RagChat` and `QAChat`.
 These nodes will be used to handle the RAG and QA models respectively.
 We'll define these nodes later.
 Let's finish the `infer` walker first.

 The following `can` abilities should be added to the `infer` walker scope.